-Employee handbooks have been used by organizations since the days predating email.
-For many businesses, the company manual’s topics, format and distribution have not changed, even as the way employees has evolved through the years.
+Organizations have used employee handbooks since the days predating email.
+For many businesses, the company manual’s topics, format, and distribution have not changed, even as the way employees has evolved over the years.
 Below are some tips to help bring your employee handbook into today’s digital age.

-Many organizations still offer their employee handbooks in print form, despite the fact that employees have become accustomed to consuming company news, presentations and more online.
-Ensure your employee handbook is available online through a unique domain so that your full work force can access this document easily.
+Many organizations still offer their employee handbooks in print form, even though employees have become accustomed to consuming company news, presentations and more online.
+Ensure your employee handbook is available online through a unique domain so that your full workforce can access this document easily.

 Employees may need to access information in your company handbook, such as family medical leave policies or benefits, when they are out of the office or traveling.
-Printed PDF versions are great to have on-hand at the office, however it is encouraged for HR to ensure the organization’s handbook is accessible anywhere – on tablet, mobile phone, or from any desktop with internet access – to allow anyone from your team to view this manual anywhere, at any time.
+Printed PDF versions are great to have on-hand at the office.
+However, it is encouraged for HR to ensure the organization’s handbook is accessible anywhere – on a tablet, mobile phone, or from any desktop with internet access – to allow anyone from your team to view this manual anywhere, at any time.

-Verify that your Staff have Read your Employee Handbook with Digital Signatures.
+5. Verify that your Staff has read your Employee Handbook with Digital Signatures.

 There are several tools available to help HR departments stay on top of any local or federal law changes that may necessitate edits to your employee handbook (like AirMason!)
 Ensure these edits are carried out, then notify your staff of these changes in the employee handbook.